 Table 4.
-Version History Summary
+Version History and Summary

-Version Release Date Description of Changes 3.0 June 2021 This version update includes: • Use of GDAL 3.2.1 to create cloud optimized GeoTIFFs Update of temporal coverage Data reprocessed utilizing a corrected DEM.
-See user note in section 2.2 2.0 December 2020 This version update includes: New file naming convention Data set temporal range increased by one year from: 01 December 2014 to 30 November 2019.
-Application of a new DEM, NSIDC-0715; prior versions relied on NSIDC-0646 All files have a 200 m resolution with the exception of the browse.jpg which is at 500 m; 500 m resolution velocity files no longer available A more rigorous culling of the data removed bad data and added previously overlooked data.
+Version Release Date Description of Changes 3.0 June 2021 This version includes the following updates: Use of GDAL 3.2.1 to create cloud optimized GeoTIFFs Update of temporal coverage Data reprocessed utilizing a corrected DEM.
+See user note in section 2.2.
+2.0 December 2020 This version includes the following updates: New file naming convention.
+Data set temporal range increased by one year from: December 2014 to 30 November 2019.
+Application of a new DEM, NSIDC-0715; prior versions relied on NSIDC-0645 • All files have a 200 m resolution with the exception of the browse.jpg which is at 500 m; 500 m resolution velocity files no longer available A more rigorous culling of the data removed bad data and added previously overlooked data.
 As a result, mosaics show more areas with no data, the min/max ex and ey values are lower, and SAR/LS8 feature counts differ from Version 1.
 The no data value for vv changed from -0.1 to -1; the no data value for ex and ey changed from -2e9 to -1.
 Newly available are cloud- optimized GeoTIFFs along with tif.aux.xml, and jpg.aux.xml files.

-1.1 October 2019 This version update includes: Updated the .tif file names within the .vrt files to match the actual .tif file names 1.0 February 2018 Initial release
+1.1 October 2019 Updated the .tif file names within the .vrt files to match the actual .tif file names